dnp3/opendnp3-guide/docs/api/masters.md

 ### IMaster

-When you added a master to the channel, the channel returned an `IMaster` interface.
+When a master is added to a channel, the channel returns an `IMaster` interface.
 This interface provides all access to a number of operations on the master.
 Refer to the code documentation for specifics.
 Some examples are:

 * Add periodic scans to the master like exception (Class 1/2/3) and integrity scans (Class 1/2/3/0)